2025 SL viewer release summaries week #32

 In Brief

-June 2025 SL Web User Group MP, Zero and a general discussion
+August 2025 SL Web User Group

 The Web User Group meeting venue, Denby